patrick-kidger/equinox/docs/api/module/advanced_fields.md

     class Concrete(Abstract, strict=True):
         def f(self): ...
     ```
-    This check essentially also ensures that concrete classes are final.

-Just the strict module is checked.
-It does not matter whether any of the superclasses are strict, and subclasses will not become strict unless they also opt-in.
+Just the strict `Module` is checked.
+Subclasses will not become strict unless they also opt-in.
 This makes it possible to safely enable strict modules in a library, without affecting any downstream users.